mrmiguez/pymods/README.md

 ```

 MODSReader will work with `mods:modsCollection` documents, outputs from OAI-PMH feeds, or individual MODSXML documents with `mods:mods` as the root element.
-When parsing only a single record, the MODSReader class will still store the record in the record_list attribute.
-Accessing the record will still require calling the object as an iterator or by list index.

 #### pymods.MODSRecord